 - Scheme overview

-Hampshire County Council is to leading on delivering a £1.2 million scheme to upgrade roadside technology around M27 Junction 7 and to upgrade and improve the operation of the traffic signals at the junction of Thornhill Road / Hinkler Park Road.
-R&W Civil Engineering have been appointed to undertake the works and expected completion by the end of April 2021.
+Hampshire County Council delivered a £1.2 million scheme to upgrade roadside technology around M27 Junction 7 and to upgrade and improve the operation of the traffic signals at the junction of Thornhill Road / Hinkler Park Road.
+R&W Civil Engineering were appointed and works completed April 2021.

 The Variable Messaging Signs (VMS) have reached the end of their life so Hampshire County Council plans to replace them and install new CCTV and install technology to provide journey time monitoring.
 The County Council is also working with Southampton City Council on developing a traffic light improvement scheme at the junction of Thornhill Park Road and Hinkler Road to reduce congestion in the area and improve journey times.

 The scheme includes an upgrade of the traffic signals, installation of Bluetooth monitoring units and the renewal of Variable Message Signs (VMS) and CCTV.
 It forms part of wider package of measures funded by Highways England planned to improve traffic flows at and around M27 Junction 7.

 Hampshire County Council will be delivering the technology improvements on Highways England’s behalf as one element of the Highways England’s wider proposals for the improvements at around M27 Junction 7 which will also include works to renew and upgrade the traffic signals at Junction 7.
 The improvements to upgrade the traffic signals will be undertaken directly by Highways England as a separate but complementary scheme.